browserengineering/book/book/http.md

 [^6]: Today there are two versions of IP: IPv4 and IPv6.
 IPv6 addresses
-    are a lot longer and are usually in hex, but otherwise the differences don\'t matter here.
+    are a lot longer and are usually in hex, but otherwise the differences don't matter here.

-[^7]: I\'m skipping steps here.
+[^7]: I'm skipping steps here.
 On wires you first have to wrap
     communications in ethernet frames, on wireless you have to do even more.
-I\'m trying to be brief.
+I'm trying to be brief.

 [^8]: Or a switch, or an access point, there are a lot of possibilities,
     but eventually there is a router.